la2050/images.la2050.org/README.md

 ## How to make changes

 The files in the repository are stored and published by [Netlify](https://www.netlify.com/), using the [Large Media](https://docs.netlify.com/large-media/overview/) feature.
-To obtain and make changes to the files, you’ll need access to LA2050’s Netlify account and you will also need to set up [Git LFS](https://git-lfs.github.com/) and the [Netlify CLI](https://docs.netlify.com/large-media/setup/) tool.
+To obtain and make changes to the files, you’ll need access to LA2050’s Netlify account.
+You will also need to set up [Git LFS](https://git-lfs.github.com/) and the [Netlify CLI](https://docs.netlify.com/large-media/setup/) tool.

 ### The basic steps are: